strangerstudios/pmpro-series/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-series/issues

 == Changelog ==
+= .1.1 =
+* Fixed code for hasAccess logic.
+* Updating the message shown when a user doesn't have access.
+* Fixed edit link in the "Posts in this Series" meta box.

 = .1 =
 * This is the initial version of the plugin.